 Hi everyone and welcome to my website!
-I’m a TESOL teacher living in Thailand and want to share my 11 years of experience and provide useful information if you want to know more about living in ‘the Land of Smiles’ as an English teacher.
+I’m a TESOL instructor living in Thailand and want to share my 11 years of experience and provide useful information if you want to know more about what teaching English as a second/foreign language is all about.
+I also focus on how to live in ‘the Land of Smiles’ as an English teacher.

 Why I became an English teacher?

 I wasn’t happy with my office job back home as you probably think the same about your job.
 I really wanted to travel the world and learn more about myself and especially what really drives me.
 I didn’t know what I could do other than my old profession as you might feel the same right now.
 What could I be enjoy doing the rest of my life?